-The somatic nervous system is that component of the NS that we can say is under voluntary control and consists of afferent and efferent nerves taking signal to and from our extremities to the CNS.
+The somatic nervous system is that component of the NS that we can say is under voluntary control and consists of afferent and efferent nerves taking signals to and from our extremities to the CNS.
 The autonomic nervous system, as the name suggests, operates automatically regulating our response to internal and external stimuli.
-It is the ANS that is responsible for heightened arousal and the commonly referred to the phenomenon “fight-or-flight response” which we will cover in detail in lesson five.
+It is the ANS that is responsible for heightened arousal and the commonly referred to phenomenon “fight-or-flight response” which we will cover in detail in part five.

 The Human Brain

 The human brain contains about 1 trillion neurons working to coordinate sensory and motor activity in the entire body.
 Nerve centres function across two similarly structured hemispheres to control opposite sides of the body.
 Each hemisphere then is subdivided into the frontal, parietal, occipital and temporal lobes.
 It's worth noting at this point that these areas of the brain are not discrete.
 They, in fact, overlap in terms of function and in certain cases have been found to take up the slack where the brain has been damaged through disease or injury.
 It can be said that we use our entire brain for conscious and unconscious thought, and not as pop-science suggests, merely 10%.